 In 2007, Martin joined CNN as a contributor.
 A year later, he earned his master degree in Christian Communications from Louisiana Baptist University, a Christian university located in Shreveport, Louisiana.
 Martin left CNN in 2013 to become host of News One Now for the network TV One.
 News One Now is a show directed primarily to African American viewers and covers contemporary topics such as racial discrimination, police brutality, and political issues related to the black community.
 Known for drawing controversial guests, Martin interviewed and debated white supremacist Richard Spencer who later was one of the leaders of the alt-right groups which met in Charlottesville, Virginia in August 2017.
 Martin continues to host News One Now into 2017.

-Roland Martin has won numerous awards.
+Roland Martin, a member of Sigma Pi Phi Fraternity, has won numerous awards.
 Ebony magazine named him one of 150 Most Influential African Americans in the United States in 2008, 2009, and 2010.
 He was the 2008 winner of the NAACP Image Award for Best Interview because of his conversation with then presidential candidate Barack Obama.
 Martin won the award again the following year with his White House interview of President Obama and First Lady Michelle Obama.
 Martin married Jacquie Hood in 2001.
 The couple have no children.